• Home

 That night, we ate our Thanksgiving dinner at the first restaurant we found, Trattoria Vecchio Mercato, where my mom declared her lasagna the best lasagna of the whole trip.
 We spent our full day in Florence the next day exploring downtown.
 We wandered around the leather markets and ate lunch at my favorite place I discovered on my solo visit—Brac.
 I took her to see the Ponte Vecchio and the Duomo.
 And when we went to visit Santa Croce, we stumbled upon a wonderful surprise that popped up in the week since I’d been there last—our first Christmas market of the trip in the big square in front of the church.
 It wasn’t very big, but we were delighted and wandered up and down the rows of booths in the rain buying treats to eat for dessert.
 The next morning, we headed to our final stop of the Italian portion of our trip—Venice.

-Posted In: Cinque Terre, Florence · Tagged: "Cinque Terre" "Fiomaggiore" "Florence" "Cinque Terre in November"
+Posted In: Christmas Markets, Cinque Terre, Florence · Tagged: "Cinque Terre" "Fiomaggiore" "Florence" "Cinque Terre in November"

 Get on the List